Photo credits: Patricia Heintzman.

 The adult eagle's white ['bald'] head and tail feathers are developed by its fourth or fifth year.
 An immature eagle has mottled brown and white plumage.
 Wing span is 6 to 8 feet; the females are larger than the males.
 Eagles can fly at 50 kmh, dive at 160 kmh and can spot a fish from more than a kilometer away.
 Their diet is mainly fish, supplemented by water fowl, small mammals, and carrion when fish are in short supply.
 Their preferred habitat is in the old growth timber along the coast.

 Bald eagles mate for life and can reach the age of 40.
 They remain together during nesting season to raise the young.
 Nesting activities begin in early April.
-Eagles do not nest in the Brackendale area but can be seen in Howe sound and West Vancouver during the summer.
-Many eagles summer on the B.C. coast, Vancouver Island, the Gulf Islands and the Queen Charlotte Islands fishing for herring and feeding young.
+There are a few nests in the Brackendale area but more can be seen along Howe Sound and in West Vancouver during the spring and summer.
+Many eagles summer on the B.C. coast, Vancouver Island, the Gulf Islands and the Queen Charlotte Islands, fishing for herring and feeding young.

 In the winter the eagles gather inland on salmon rivers to feed on the abundant supply of spawned out salmon.
 Larger gatherings in fewer areas is the result of habitat destruction.
 Residential, industrial and logging activities which threaten salmon habitat also threaten the eagles.